lazybrainAI/jobfair/README.md

 # jobfair
-the repository contains material from workshops on the topic of introduction to web development.
-Necessary pre-knowledge for attending a course: none  lecturer Velimir Bulatovic email: velimir.bulatović@lazjbrain.org
+The repository contains material from workshops on the topic of<b> Introduction to Web Development</b>.

+Necessary pre-knowledge for attending a course : none

+lecturer Velimir Bulatovic  <br>
+email: velimir.bulatović@lazjbrain.org